SMcPhee19/relational_rails/README.md

 As a visitor
 When I visit the parent index page
-Next to every parent, I see a link to edit that parent's info When I click the link
+Next to every parent, I see a link to edit that parent's info![Screenshot 2023-03-21 at 4 40 46 PM]

+When I click the link
 I should be taken to that parent's edit page where I can update its information just like in User Story 12